 - Developing into independent learners

-Although some students will work one-on-one with an academic mentor, most students will work in a group of two or more along with their academic mentor.
+Although some students will work one-on-one with an academic mentor, many students will work in pairs with their academic mentor.
 This research-based approach conveys the following additional benefits:

 - Engage in a safe and more active (i.e., effective) learning environment